-Figure A94: Share of the Relief from the MRTO
+Figure A92: Share of the Relief from the MRTO

-To illustrate this issue, Figure A94 evaluates the effectiveness of the coordination process by showing the share of economic relief from SPP and MISO for their respective M2M constraints binding from June 2018 through May 2019.
-This figure shows the portion of the total relief on the x-axis and the available economic relief on the y-axis that is held by the MRTO.
-The size of the bubbles indicates the amount of congestion associated with each constraint, and the colors separately identify MISO and SPP constraints.
+Figure A92 evaluates the effectiveness of the coordination process by showing the share of economic relief from SPP and MISO for their respective M2M constraints binding from June 2018 through May 2019.
+This figure shows the portion of the total relief on the x-axis and the available economic relief on the y-axis that is held by the MRTO.24 The size of the bubbles indicates the amount of congestion associated with each constraint, and the colors separately identify MISO and SPP constraints.
 Perfect convergence would cause the data points to lie on the dashed 45-degree line.
-However, even if the observations fall on this line, convergence may still be poor during some events or periods.
-When both percentages are very high, the expected value of coordinating the congestion management of the constraint is limited because the NMRTO has a very small share of the relief capability.
+Even if the observations fall on this line, convergence may still be poor during some events or periods.
+When both percentages are high, the value of coordinating the constraint is limited because the NMRTO has a small share of the relief capability.